reiterus/mcx-info-symfony/README.md

-# Card of the Ministry of Agriculture of Russia
+# Card of the Russia Agriculture Ministry
 Summary information on the Ministry of Agriculture of the Russian Federation as a Symfony bundle that provides a REST API URL with response in json format.